 Flexible Work Schedules: How to Support Even Super Short Shifts of Varying Lengths

 Flexible work schedules and workplace flexibility have been trending for several years now.
-However, the trend was dramatically accelerated in early 2020 thanks to COVID-19.
+However, the trend was dramatically accelerated during the early weeks of the pandemic.
 Out of necessity, millions switched overnight to work from home.
 Work-life balance took on new meaning as work from home parents juggled child care and other family obligations.

 Because standard shifts rarely work in the home setting, new patterns of work hours quickly emerged.
 Workers proved quite adaptable, and so did their workplaces.
-Now, like many other changes in 2020, flexible work is likely to stay—because it works.
+Now flexible work is likely to stay—because it works.

 Benefits of Flexible Work Schedules